Llandudno Today

 the top.

-Shore.
-The North Shore is backed by an imposing crescent of large Victorian hotels,
+The town boasts two significant beaches - the North Shore and the West Shore.
+The North Shore is backed by an imposing crescent of large Victorian hotels, with its graceful pier - one of the longest in Britain.

 The attractions' range includes boats trips, donkey rides, well known Punch and Judy shows, bands on the prom, and a whole host of summer events and activities.